 At Camp Kupugani, we are intentionally challenging, intentionally diverse, and intentionally fun!
 Our parents note positive changes in their child returning home from camp in the

-- acknowledgement and appreciation of diversity
+- acknowledgment and appreciation of diversity

 - conflict resolution skills